cody-scott/ArcGIS_Layout_Manager/README.md

     pip install ArcGIS_Layout_Manager

-Can either install to the global site packages or if you wish to keep in a virtual environment but use arcpy, toggle global site packages on your virtual environment
+To use within ArcMap, install to the global site packages or if you wish to keep in a virtual environment but use arcpy, toggle global site packages on your virtual environment

     toggleglobalsitepackages -q